 But, the main thing I do seem to have is confidence in my real experiences in this “ doing “ thing.
 The ability to create sustenance where it wasn’t before.

 So, my visit to the consular went well from the start.
 I guess we just had the chemistry.

-He sat me down in his plush office, and offered me my favorite drink, green tea.
-Ah, he liked that!
+He sat me down in his plush office, & offered me my favourite drink, green tea.
+Ah, he liked that.

-I wanted a visa for as long as possible and my ploy was to show this lovely little Chinese man, that China needed me, and that I had a lot to offer about things like growing food with little water.
+I wanted a visa for as long as possible & my ploy was to show this lovely little Chinese man, that China needed me, & that I had a lot to offer about things like growing food with little water.

 Interestingly, Mr Chu, at this stage, came right out & said, “ why should we give you a long term visa ahead of others.
 What is different about you ? “